AghilesAzzoug/Upwelling-study/README.md

 ##### Case study for the evaluation of climate multimodel ensembles in the Senegalese-Mauritanian **upwelling** region: ocean temperature study.
 The main purpose was to find a subset of climate models that best represents the “upwelling” phenomenon and use it for forecasting ocean temperature.

 ## Context:
-the code was written in the case of a long project of TRIED master at Paris-Saclay University.
+The code was written in the case of a long project of TRIED master at Paris-Saclay University.

 @authors : Aghiles Azzoug & Constantin Bône